nebulotico/WTFHideIt/README.md

 This project allows you to securely hide files on the operating system, preventing them from being listed by common commands like `dir`.
 Ideal for keeping sensitive files out of sight of regular users.

 ## 🚀 Features
-✅ Hides files so they do not appear in common directories.
+✅ Hides files so they do not appear in common directories.</br>
-✅ Protection against listing via terminal or file explorer.
+✅ Protection against listing via terminal or file explorer.</br>
 ✅ Supports Windows.